TacoSocks21/MC_DP_HotV/README.md

 ## Minecraft Data Pack by TacoSocks

+> "You won't just become the hero of the village, but the **hero of *ALL* villagers**!"

-This simple data pack changes up interaction with villagers in the early game.
+This simple data pack changes up the interaction with villagers in the early game.
 With all natural villager spawns in villages being replaced with zombie villagers, the player must cure every villager of their zombified state in order to take advantage of trading.

-*HINT*: The village church might assist you in this endeavor...
+*HINT*: The village church might assist the player in this endeavor...

-You won't just become the hero of the village, but the **hero of *ALL* the villagers**!

 ---